 Fruits as per requirement, Tulsi leaf as per requirement, Towels (Rough) 2, Flowers as per requirement, Pure Ghee- 500 gm, Agarbatti -1 packet, Dhoop batti, Janeu/ Yagyopabit -5, Haldi Powder- 50 gm, Cloth Red -1, Cloth Yellow- 1.25 mt, Sari/Vastra 1 (For Gauri Pujan), Bangles and Bindi (For Gauri Pujan), Blouse Piece 1 (For Gauri Pujan), Dhoti /Vastra 2 (For Ganesh/Satyanarayan Pujan), Deepak Brass- 2 etc.

 One should perform this puja in the north-east corner of the house.
 On the day of this puja, the male member of the family breaks a coconut on the doorway and the priest recites the mantra.
 Then, he lights a camphor lamp on the pumpkin in the doorway.

 After breaking the coconut, the owner of the new house along with the family members carries an image of the deity and enters the kitchen.
 Water is sprinkled in all rooms.

 What is the cost of performing Griha Pravesh Puja?

-The Vastu Shanti puja is performed along with the homam and the recital of of Sri Rudram and the pancha suktas.
+The Vastu Shanti puja is performed along with the homam and the recital of Sri Rudram and the Pancha suktas.
 Two priests perform it.